-3.43.5 Assets and liabilities of Saanich and Victoria including any related impacts on local rate payers resulting from amalgamation.
+3.6 Assets and liabilities of Saanich and Victoria including any related impacts on local rate payers resulting from amalgamation.
+3.3

-- 3.6 Cultural and land use priorities and similarities and differences of the two municipalities.and any anticipated impacts arising from amalgamation. - 3.63.7 Balance of the issues of economy of scale with community identity and representation. - 3.8 Delineation of the clear weighing of the overall advantages versus disadvantages accruing to the individual municipalities versus those accruing solely to a combined municipality arising from amalgamation. - 3.9 Comparison of corporate structures and approaches to governance of the two municipalities.
-Ongoing and the anticipated impacts (positive and negative) arising from amalgamation. - 3.83.10 All analysis and recommendations of the Assembly are informed and mindful of the ongoing work with local First Nations toward Reconciliation of reconciliation. - 3.11 Consideration of benefits and costs of amalgamation over both the short and long terms (i.e. Over 5 year, 20 year, 50 year horizons). - 3.10 Neighbourhood level implications. - 3.12 CongruencyConsideration of impacts at the neighbourhood level not only for the broad community. - 3.123.13 Consideration of the congruency and alignment of strategic and political priorities of the municipalities (as expressed in Strategic Plans,the Official Community Plans and other significant strategic and plan documents). of the municipalities. - 3.14 Past investment in and future needs for Consideration of democratic representation and accessibility of elected officials to residents and other stakeholders. - 3.143.15 Status and strategies of capital assets, and infrastructure replacement reserves including the analysis of anticipated impacts on an amalgamated municipality. - 3.16 Variations in levels of service of the two municipalities including the development of clear recommendations on aligning service levels in an amalgamated municipality. - 3.10 Clear delineation of advantages and disadvantages for the respective municipality in consideringIf full amalgamation versus those accruing solely to a combined municipality arising from amalgamation.
+- 3.7 Cultural and land use priorities and similarities and differences of the two municipalities. and any anticipated impacts arising from amalgamation. - 3.43.8 Balance of the issues of economy of scale with community identity and representation. - 3.53.9 Delineation of the clear weighing of the overall advantages versus disadvantages accruing to the individual municipalities versus those accruing solely to a combined municipality arising from amalgamation. - 3.10 Comparison of corporate structures and approaches to governance of the two municipalities and the anticipated impacts (positive and negative) arising from amalgamation. - 3.11 All analysis and recommendations of the Assembly are informed and mindful of the ongoing work with local First Nations of reconciliation. toward Reconciliation.

+- 3.12 Consideration of benefits and costs of amalgamation over both the short and long terms (i.e. Over 5 year, 20 year, 50 year horizons). - 3.7 Neighbourhood level implications. - 3.83.13 Consideration of impacts at the neighbourhood level not only for the broad community. - 3.93.14 Consideration of the congruency and alignment of strategic and political priorities of the municipalities (as expressed in Strategic Plans,the Official Community Plans and other significant strategic and plan documents). of the municipalities. - 3.10 Consideration of democratic representation and accessibility of elected officials to residents and other stakeholders. - 3.16 Past investment in and future needs for Status and strategies of capital assets, and infrastructure replacement reserves including the analysis of anticipated impacts on an amalgamated municipality.
+3.11 - 3.123.17 Variations in levels of service of the two municipalities including the development of clear recommendations on aligning service levels in an amalgamated municipality.
-Victoria over both the short and long terms (i.e. is not recommended by the Assembly, commentaryOver 5 year, 20 year, 50 year horizons).

-- 3.17 3.12 Commentary from the Assembly on other opportunities for service integration is considered part of the Assembly's mandate. - 3.18 3.13 If full amalgamation of Saanich and Victoria is recommended by the Assembly, commentary and recommendations from the Assembly on the integration of full municipal operations (both in the short and longer term) is expected as part of the Assembly's mandate.

-3.14 In meeting its mandate and the expectations outlined in the Terms of Reference, the Assembly will, to the greatest extent possible, represent the consensus view of the members.
+- 3.10 Clear delineation of advantages and disadvantages for the respective municipality in considering amalgamation versus those accruing solely to a combined municipality arising from amalgamation. - 3.11 To the extent possible, consideration of costs, benefits and disadvantages of amalgamation between the District of Saanich and the City of Victoria over both the short and long terms (i.e. - 3.133.18 3.12 If full amalgamation of Saanich and Victoria is not recommended by the Assembly, commentary from the Assembly on other opportunities for service integration is considered part of the Assembly's mandate. - 3.19 3.13 If full amalgamation of Saanich and Victoria is recommended by the Assembly, commentary and recommendations from the Assembly on the integration of full municipal operations (both in the short and longer term) is expected as part of the Assembly's mandate. - 3.14 In meeting its mandate and the expectations outlined in the Terms of Reference, the Assembly will, to the greatest extent possible, represent the consensus view of the members.
 MinorityDivergent views of Assembly members and community members maywill also be included in the Citizens' Assembly's Final Report.